xrdocs/segment-routing/_conferences/2022-11-08-Alibaba-whitebox-SRv6-SONiC.md

 title: "Apsara Conference 2022: Alibaba's new SRv6-enabled router"
 author: Segment Routing Team
 technology: 'SRv6'
-excerpt: 'During Alibaba Apsara 2022 conference, Alibaba has announced a Alibaba Routing Platform, a new SRv6-enabled whitebox router.
-This is a 12.8Tbps device based on SONiC with SRv6 support.'
+excerpt: 'During Alibaba Apsara 2022 conference, Alibaba announced the Alibaba Routing Platform, a new SRv6-enabled whitebox router.
+This is a 12.8Tbps device based on SONiC.
+It is a key component of Alibaba Predictable Network.'
 header:
   teaser: 'images/2022-11-08-APSARA-DennisCai.jpg'
 ---